 Schaumburg High School will host graduation for the Class of 2023 on Wednesday, May 24, 2023 at the NOW Arena.
 There will be a mandatory rehearsal at Schaumburg High School prior to the graduation ceremony - details will be shared at a later time.
 The senior brunch will be held on Friday, May 19, 2023.
 Students will receive details about these important dates, from our senior class sponsors, Lisa Becker and Danielle Casamassimo.
-Mrs. Becker can be reached at lbecker@d211.org and Mrs. Casamassimo can be reached at ldecker@d211.org and Mrs. Casamassimo can be reached at ldecker@d211.org and Mrs. Casamassimo can be
+Mrs. Becker can be reached at Ibecker@d211.org and Mrs. Casamassimo can be reached at dcasamassimo@d211.org.